Fall of Barcelona: Thursday, 26 January

-According to many accounts the night from Wednesday 25 January to Thursday 26 January was a bizarre, unique and unforgettable experience.
-The great city of 1 million residents looked uninhabited; empty littered streets were covered in darkness and almost total silence.
-In some spots small groups were loading items on makeshift vehicles hoping for late evacuation, in others rare patrols of armed men were walking in a unclear direction, while single individuals with bags or cases on their backs, most likely booty from looting, were sneaking around.
-In few places groups of youths were busy erecting barricades, at times until after dawn and until they were informed that Nationalist soldiers had already been seen behind their backs.
-Distant fire from small arms was heard from time to time, with echos reverberating across empty, silent streets.
+According to contemporary accounts, the night of Wednesday 25 January to Thursday 26 January was a bizarre and unique experience.
+The city seemed uninhabited as streets were dark, silent, and covered in litter.
+In some areas, small groups were loading items on to makeshift vehicles in the hopes of a late evacuation.
+Patrols of armed men were walking without direction, while individuals with bags or cases on their backs with booty from looting were sneaking around.
+In certain areas, groups of youths erected barricades.
+Distant fire from small arms was heard on occasion, with echoes reverberating across empty streets.

 Among the last organized Republican activities was the transport of prisoners; some departed from Barcelona during the very early hours of the day.
 The only municipal service operational was the fire brigade; one of its last interventions was in the JSU headquarters during the morning, when in an attempt to burn documentation the fire got out of control and engulfed the entire building.
 At the time Modesto nominated Tagueña –both residing in makeshift headquarters in Sant Adrià de Besos- as the one responsible for holding the frontline from Montjuïc to Serra de Collserola.
 However, this was of little relevance.
 Since early morning Carlist patrols from the Navarrese Corps of general Solchaga started to descend from Vallvidrera and Tibidabo hills to the Sarrià district.
-Somewhat later, but still prior to mid-day, sub-units of Cuerpo de Marruecos of colonel Yagüe moved east of Esplugues.
+Somewhat later, but still prior to midday, sub-units of the Cuerpo de Marruecos of colonel Yagüe moved east of Esplugues.
 Resistance in trenches dug a few days earlier was overcome, and the Moroccans appeared in the district of Sants.
 Minor and isolated fighting took place in the hills west of Barcelona, mostly around Tibidabo.